 Some were really nice, but never very accurate.
 I listened to them with and without oversampling whenever possible.
 I used a Pacific Microsonic PDM100 HDCD digital filter, one of the best digital filters available.
 I also listened to many new DAC chips from TI and Analog Device in particular.
 These usually required microcontroller programming.
 The sound was often a bit metallic.
 Lastly I listened to the sound quality from a discrete R2R DAC made of simple 1% resistors.
 The musicality was there but some accuracy was missing.
 This was the starting point of my ultimate DAC solution.

-After two years, five PCB revisions, and other improvements to the FPGA, I finally settled on the VSRJ 0.01% resistor from VFR.
-Although 96 discrete resistors per channel are used, the signal path is actually very short actually, going through the 0.01% resistors, into a C-L-C filter, through a capacitor, and then into the potentiometer.
+After two years, five PCB revisions, and other improvements to the FPGA, I finally settled on Vishay Foil Resistors’ VSRJ 0.01% resistor.
+Although 96 discrete resistors per channel are used, the signal path is actually very short, going through the 0.01% resistors, into a C-L-C filter, through a capacitor, and then into the potentiometer.

 Fig. 2: The 3 way TOTALDAC board uses 288 of these resistors.

-UPDATE 19 April 2012: Click here for Audio review on Totaldac’s high end DAC which used Vishay Foil resistor: VAR.
+Click here for Audio review on Totaldac’s high end DAC which used the VAR, a series of precision resistors specifically developed for the demands of hi-end audio applications.